asevillasastre/Board-Games-Probabilities/README.md

 # Study of certain probabilities in some board games

+### Roadpam
-That project started many years ago, It is documented in Spanish and the style can be improved.
+That project started many years ago, It is documented in Spanish and the code style can be improved.
 I'm working to fix that.

-Don't judge me, I'm just a freak.

 ### Author
 Antonio Sevilla Sastre